Finding expert care

 Depending on your situation, you may also benefit by including experts in the following areas:

-- Cancer screening and prevention: People with an inherited mutation linked to cancer have options for managing their increased cancer risk that are different than screening and prevention options for people in the general population.
+- Cancer screening and prevention: People with an linked to cancer have options for managing their increased cancer risk that are different than screening and prevention options for people in the general population.
 It's important to be screened and followed by healthcare professionals who know the risk-management guidelines and have expertise caring for high-risk people.
 Ask what the plan will be if your screening finds an abnormality.
 Many academic institutions and cancer centers have screening and prevention centers specifically for people at high risk for cancer.
 These centers may include a medical or surgical oncologist on staff.
 Depending on your cancer risk, your screening and prevention may involve the following:

 - Gynecologist: Make sure that your gynecologist is aware of risk-management guidelines and any special protocols that should be followed for risk-reducing surgery.
 Some women have risk-reducing salpingo-oophorectomy or hysterectomy performed by a gynecologic oncologist, rather than on obstetrician-gynecologist.